openprocurement/openprocurement.auctions.swiftsure/docs/source/standard/auction.rst

   The total estimated value of the procurement.

 :minimalStep:
-  :ref:`value`, auto-generated, read-only
+  :ref:`value`, read-only

+  Originates from `auction.minimalStep <http://lotsloki.api-docs.registry.ea2.openprocurement.io/en/latest/standard/auction.html>`_.

   Auction step (increment).
-Originates from `lots.auctions.minimalStep`.

 :guarantee:
   :ref:`Guarantee`, read-only

-  Originates from `lots.auctions.guarantee`.
+  Originates from `auction.guarantee <http://lotsloki.api-docs.registry.ea2.openprocurement.io/en/latest/standard/auction.html>`_.

   The assumption of responsibility for payment of performance of some obligation if the liable party fails to perform to expectations.

 :registrationFee:
   :ref:`Guarantee`, read-only

-  Originates from `lots.auctions.registrationFee`.
+  Originates from `auction.registrationFee <http://lotsloki.api-docs.registry.ea2.openprocurement.io/en/latest/standard/auction.html>`_.

   The sum of money required to enroll on an official register.
 The given value is 17.

 :bankAccount:
   :ref:`Bank_Account`, read-only

-  Originates from `lots.auctions.bankAccount`.
+  Originates from `auction.bankAccount <http://lotsloki.api-docs.registry.ea2.openprocurement.io/en/latest/standard/auction.html#bank-account>`_.

   Details which uniquely identify a bank account, and are used when making or receiving a payment.

 :items:
   Array of :ref:`item` objects, read-only

-  Originates from `lots.items`.
+  Originates from `lot.items <http://lotsloki.api-docs.registry.ea2.openprocurement.io/en/latest/standard/item.html>`_.

   List that contains single item being sold.